 In the 20th century, the industries took a nosedive.
 Most of the collieries were closed by 1960, and manufacturing companies arrived to take advantage of the workforce: Opel cars opened a plant in 1961, and others, like Nokia, followed.
 The Ruhrgebiet’s first university opened here in 1965.
+Today’s information age has seen the corporate and financial sectors begin to dominate.

 Read all about the Ruhrgebiet's industrial heritage and how to visit the highlights in our industrial tourism feature.